 The IBA Rules of Evidence do not require that the statement be made under oath.
 Arbitration practice and legal systems differ too much on this point.
 In many civil law systems, sworn declarations can be made only before the state court authorities, or a notaire, which makes sworn affidavits too cumbersome.
-Consequently, sworn affidavits cannot be the required form for witness statements in transnational arbitration proceedings.12 The IBA Rules of Evidence simply require a witness of fact to affirm that he or she commits to tell the truth (Article 8.4).
+Consequently, sworn affidavits cannot be the required form for witness statements in international arbitration proceedings.
+The IBA Rules of Evidence simply require a witness of fact to affirm that he or she commits to tell the truth (Article 8.4) [corrected: Article 8.5].
 This wording was revised in 2010 for purposes of greater clarity and precision.

 Article 4.4 of the IBA Rules of Evidence leaves it to the arbitral tribunal to specify when the written statements have to be submitted.
 There is a basic choice to be made in this respect: the parties may exchange their statements simultaneously or consecutively.
-The second round of witness statements should address only information contained in witness statements, expert reports or submissions submitted by another party in the first round or otherwise not previously presented in the arbitration (see Article 4.6).
+The second round of witness statements should only address information contained in witness statements, expert reports or submissions submitted by another party in the first round or new factual developments that could not have been addressed in the first round (see Article 4.6).
+The 2020 Review Task Force added Article 4.6(b) to clarify that the second-round witness statements may, in certain circumstances, address new factual developments, whether or not referred to in another party's earlier submissions.